LGBTQ rights by country or territory: Scope of laws

-History of LGBT-related laws
+History of LGBTQ-related laws

 Ancient India

-Ayoni or non-vaginal sex of all types is punishable in the Arthashastra.
-Homosexual acts are, however, treated as a smaller offence punishable by a fine, while unlawful heterosexual sex carries much harsher punishment.
-The Dharmsastras, especially the later ones, prescribe against non-vaginal sex like the Vashistha Dharmasutra.
-The Yājñavalkya Smṛti prescribes fines for such acts including those with other men.
-Manusmriti prescribes light punishments for such acts.
-Vanita states that the verses about punishment for a sex between female and a maiden is due to its strong emphasis on a maiden's sexual purity.
+In ancient India, Ayoni or non-vaginal sex of all types was punishable in the Arthashastra.
+Homosexual acts were, however, treated as a smaller offence punishable by a fine, while unlawful heterosexual sex carried much harsher punishment.
+The Dharmsastras, especially the later ones like the Vashistha Dharmasutra, prescribed against non-vaginal sex.
+The Yājñavalkya Smṛti prescribed fines for such acts including those with other men.
+Manusmriti prescribed light punishments for such acts.
+Vanita stated that the verses about punishment for a sex between a woman and her maiden was due to its strong emphasis on a maiden's sexual purity.

 Ancient Israel

 The ancient Law of Moses (the Torah) forbids people from lying with people of the same sex (i.e., from having intercourse) in Leviticus 18 and gives a story of attempted homosexual rape in Genesis 19, in the story of Sodom and Gomorrah, after which the cities were soon destroyed with "brimstone and fire, from the Lord" and the death penalty was prescribed to its inhabitants – and to Lot's wife, who was turned into a pillar of salt because she turned back to watch the cities' destruction.
 In Deuteronomy 22:5, cross-dressing is condemned as "abominable".